a645162/mot-toolkit/README.md

 ## Step

 1. Automatically label each frame(Using `X-Anylabeling`)
-2. Manually label appearance frames
+2. Manually label object appearance frames
-3. Use single target tracking algorithm
+3. Use `Single Object Tracking (SOT)` algorithm
 4. Adjust and delete from the frame where the target disappears.

 ## Remote Run GUI On Linux Server